SubleXBle/Nextcloud-OCC-Manager/README.md

 ## Summary:
 This script is a versatile tool for Nextcloud administrators, making it easier to interact with the Nextcloud occ command-line interface through an interactive, menu-driven interface.
 It streamlines common administrative tasks, such as managing users, installing/removing apps, and adjusting configuration values.
 The integration of logging and color-coded outputs enhances its usability and troubleshooting capabilities.

+## ⚠️ Use on your own risk!
+Even if I use it myself on the production installation, you use this script without warranty and on your own risk